 When is counseling available?

 Counseling services are offered at various times throughout the week (Monday through Friday).
 The Milligan Counseling Center is not set up to accommodate walk-ins.
-It is preferred that clients (students, faculty, and/or staff) schedule appointments with the Counseling Center to ensure that they are seen in a timely manner and that the Counseling Center staff is available to assist them.
-Individuals are instructed to call the Milligan Counseling Center at 423.461.8500), which is available to log telephone messages 24/7.
+Clients (students, faculty, and/or staff) should schedule appointments to ensure that they are seen in a timely manner and that the Counseling Center staff is available to assist them.
+Individuals are instructed to call the Milligan Counseling Center at 423.461.8500, which is available to log telephone messages 24/7.
 Phone calls will be returned within one business day with the exception of weekends (Saturday and Sunday) and holidays, in which case phone calls will be returned by the end of the next business day.

 How much does counseling cost at Milligan Counseling Center?